air17/Tinder/README.md

 1. Clone this repo `git clone https://github.com/air17/tinder.git` and go to it's root folder.
 2. Rename `.env.template` file in the root folder to `.env` and fill it in.
 3. Run `docker compose up -d`
-4. Optional: create admin user with a command `docker exec -it web python manage.py createsuperuser`
+4. Optional: create admin user with a command `docker exec -it tinder python manage.py createsuperuser`

 ### Install for development